 My name is Ken Tucker.
 I’m a guy from Indiana.

 I was born here.
 I was educated here.
-I have lived my entire life here.
+I have lived my entire life here in Indiana.
 I have lived in many different towns and cities of this fine state: Cedar Lake, Crown Point, Muncie, West Lafayette, Castleton, Fishers, and now Westfield.
-I would imagine there are only a few points in extreme western and eastern Indiana that I haven’t at least driven through during my almost 40 years traveling through this Midwestern state and beyond.
+There are only a few points in extreme western and eastern Indiana that I haven’t at least driven through during my almost 42 years traveling through this Midwestern state and beyond.

 The home I was brought to from the hospital was a trailer just off the tracks in Cedar Lake.
 My mom was married, divorced, and a working mother of 2 with only a high school diploma by the time she could legally drink.